At the end of the workshop participants will be able to:

 Pre-Requisite for Participants:

-General Knowledge of Microwave Radio Communications Engineering Concepts.
+General Knowledge of Microwave Radio Communications Engineering Concepts is an advantage.

 Who Should Attend?

-Telecommunication practising engineers, network designers, engineering managers and IT professionals working in mobile operators, Oil & Gas sector and solution vendors who are responsible for planning, managing, optimisation and maintenance of Transmission Network and systems.
+This course is highly recommended for telecommunication practicing engineers, network designers, engineering managers and IT professionals working in mobile operators, Oil & Gas sector and solution vendors who are responsible for planning, managing, optimization and maintenance of Transmission Network and systems.